 Copythotics fulfil a niche for those needing sleeker types of orthotics.
 A thin membrane is moulded to capture the ‘prescription’ of your previous successful orthotic.
 Modifications can be made to the hardness or softness of the material and the size and shape of the device.
 We can then use a range of densities of materials to fit the broadest possible range of shoes.

-These orthotic foot inserts tend to be lightweight and flexible due the large range of materials we can select from.
+These orthotic foot inserts in Brisbane tend to be lightweight and flexible due the large range of materials we can select from.
 A common time we will use a Copythotic is when seeing a patient who has had orthotics made elsewhere that were not quite right.
 For example, an orthotic that was too hard and inflexible can be modelled and remade from more pliable materials.

 These are very comfortable orthotics.
 They are also around half the price of having a brand new custom orthotic designed for your foot.

 These shoe inserts were very common the the 1970’s and 1980’s.
 While they are not seen as much any more, they are still an excellent solution for some problems such as taking pressure off corns.
 Milder conditions of heel pain can also respond well to their use.
 We make these insoles on-site, with orthotic making equipment in each of our clinics.